Nokia: Workforce reduction with 4'000; R&D sites may close

 In accordance with country-by-country legal requirements, discussions with employee representatives started today.

-Nokia also announced plans to form a strategic collaboration with Accenture that would result in the transfer of Nokia's Symbian software activites, including about 3'000 employees to Accenture.
+Nokia also announced plans to form a strategic collaboration with Accenture that would result in the transfer of Nokia's Symbian software activities, including about 3'000 employees to Accenture.

 Nokia also plans to consolidate the company's research and product development sites so that each site has a clear role and mission.
 Nokia expects the expansion of some sites and the contraction or closure of others.